 Address: 14 George St, Edinburgh EH2 2PF

-Have a magic potion cocktail at the Ministry of Magic
+Have a magic potion cocktail at the Department of Magic

 This is such a fun place and a must for all Harry Potter fans!
 Head to the Department of Magic just off the Royal Mile where you can take part in an escape game or simply head to the Magic Potions Tavern and indulge in a magic potion cocktail.
 We visited pre-pandemic and had such a laugh with our family.
 Be prepared to don your wizard’s cape, mix some enchanted ingredients and create a magical drinking potion.
 Choose from the Dark Lord, the Liquid Gold, Herbology 101, Potion N°9 or a large selection of non-alcoholic mystical beverages.